 While we are passionate about our faith and hope you’ll want to learn more about it, don’t worry.
 Most of our members have found Unitarian Universalism after having turned away from religion for years.
 We’ll happily answer your questions, but you set the pace of it, how much and when you want to know more.

 If my child doesn’t separate well, can my child stay with me during the service?

 Sure.
 Kids are welcome.
 Since some little ones aren’t happy being still for long, we also stream the service to the adjacent Library, where you’ll find comfortable seating and toys.

 How do I meet other people?

-You can start by picking up a nametag, available at the Welcome Center, and joining us for coffee after the service.
+You can start by picking up a nametag, available at the Welcome Table in the Lounge and joining us for coffee after the service.
 Conversation is a good place to start.
 Talk to one of the greeters or someone you’ve just met about your interests.
 It’s likely others here share them.
 If you’re passionate about social justice, so are most of us.
-Drop in to an environmental film screening, or meet some of us involved with refugees, Black Lives Matter, affordable healthcare or whatever calls you.
+We also encourage newcomers to attend our Faith Forward: Seekers and/or Faith Forward: Roots drop-in classes for newcomers and returning guests.